wp-plugins/wprealestate/readme.txt

 == Changelog ==

+= 2.1 =
+* A security glitch with ajax scripts has been fixed

 = 2.0 =
 * Advanced property search section added
 * Custom property type has been added.
 Can be adjusted from wp-admin